 The key here is understanding your friends and not being afraid to ask them what they'd be comfortable with.
 Based on what you find here, you can make the right choices for the rest of your guys weekend.

 I have several good friends that I love to travel with who still love tours of distilleries and breweries.
-Superficially, that sounds like a contradiction but it's that they love science, artisinal processes, and design.
+Superficially, that sounds like a contradiction but it's that they love science, artisanal processes, and design.
 In the past, I had assumed that they wouldn't be interested in attending an event where that would be a key part.
 Unfortunately this assumption led to the person feeling left out.

 This could range from planning destinations that are good for sober living, or it could involve making choices on the activities you chose during the trip.
 For instance, while it might be customary in some groups to pass a bottle around the boat or celebrate the round of golf with drinks at the club house - look for other options.
 These small changes can make it easier for your sober friends while not diminishing the fun.